COVID Doc Flees to Florida as Gov. Kristi Noem Sends Sturgis Death Cult Into Overdrive

 Last year, too, Noem resisted calls for her to try to cancel the event.

 After it ended, some health-care analysts said it was a disaster and spread the coronavirus across the country.
-A Bonn, Germany, research institute claimed there were 266,000 cases linked to the Rally, with a cost of $12.2 billion.
+A Bonn, Germany, research institute suggested there may be 266,000 cases linked to the Rally, with a cost of $12.2 billion.

 Noem dismissed that claim.